watzcraft/HauntingHouse/sphinx/source/part3.rst

 your keyboard to another Pi).

 So, even when not remote accessing from the internet, access from the LAN is highly recommended.
-The workhorse of all this is "ssh".
+The workhorse of all this is "*ssh*".

-SSH
+ssh
 ~~~

 Install ssh
 ^^^^^^^^^^^

-Before you can remote connect to your Pi, you must ensure that the ssh
+Before you can remote connect to your Pi, you must ensure that the *ssh*
 daemon is up and running, and correctly configured.
 In current
-distributions, ssh should be installed and only has to be activated in
+distributions, *ssh* should be installed and only has to be activated in
 the Raspberry initial configuration menu.
 To restart the configuration
 use